Unbounded Weighted Composition Operators in L2-Spaces: Adjoint and polar decomposition

 \end{pro} \begin{proof} Since

 the proof is complete. \end{proof}

-\subsection{Adjoint and polar decomposition}
+\section{Adjoint and polar decomposition}

 An unexplicit description of the adjoint of a weighted composition operator has been given in \cite[Lemma 6.4]{ca-hor}.
-Below, we provide another one which is complete and written in terms of the conditional expectation $\esf$ different than that used therein.
+Below, we provide another one which is complete and written in terms of the conditional expectation $\efw$.